Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Backdoor Attacks to SNNs

 \subsection{Dynamic Backdoor}

 Having explored how to inject a backdoor in \acp{SNN} using static triggers, exploiting the time-encoded nature of neuromorphic data with moving backdoors, and optimizing the trigger polarity and location with the smart trigger, we propose a stealthy, invisible, and dynamic trigger.
 More precisely, motivated by dynamic backdoors in the image domain~\cite{nguyen2020input, doan2021lira}, we investigate \textit{dynamic moving backdoors} where the triggers are invisible, unique for each image and frame, i.e., the trigger changes from frame to frame.
 Note that generating a trigger that alternates in shape and color per sample and frame has not been previously investigated in the literature.
+Dynamic triggers are different from backdoors in the video domain as in~\cite{sato2021dirty}, where the trigger is a patch, is not neuromorphic, does not change its location in time, and is not pursuing stealthiness.
 Neuromorphic data allows us to generate a dynamic trigger specific to a sample that is also unique per frame.
-To achieve this, we use a spiking \ac{AE} to generate the optimal noise, as big as the image, which maximizes the backdoor performance, maintains a clean accuracy, and is invisible.
+To achieve this, we use a spiking \ac{AE}---which shares the common structure and usage as a standard autoencoder but with spiking neurons---to generate the optimal noise, as large as the image, which maximizes the backdoor performance, maintains a clean accuracy, and is invisible.
 More precisely, one of the weakest points of the previous backdoor triggers is that they are detectable under human inspection subject to the trigger location and polarity, see~\autoref{sec:stealthiness}.
 Therefore, we aim to create an invisible trigger that is not constrained by the polarity or the location.
-We leverage \ac{AE}, which for example, are used for denoising tasks, where we would usually require clean (denoised) and noisy versions of the image to train the \ac{AE}, i.e., the \ac{AE} is trained on image pairs~\cite{Goodfellow-et-al-2016}.
+We leverage \ac{AE}, which, for example, are used for denoising tasks, where we would usually require clean (denoised) and noisy versions of the image to train the \ac{AE}, i.e., the \ac{AE} is trained on image pairs~\cite{Goodfellow-et-al-2016}.
 However, we do not have the clean image and trigger pair to train the \ac{AE} for our attack.
 If we had the trigger, there would be no need for the \ac{AE}.
 Therefore, to fulfill these requirements, we must train the model and the \ac{AE} simultaneously to make the \ac{AE} generate a trigger unique for each sample and frame.
-Contrary to previous work~\cite{doan2021lira}, we do not need a fine-tuning phase to achieve a successful backdoor model.
+Contrary to previous work~\cite{doan2021lira}, we do not need a fine-tuning phase to achieve a successful backdoor model, since \ac{ASR} and main task accuracy is already high.
 During training, we maximize the main task accuracy as well as the \ac{ASR}, which is computationally more efficient.